 - Review your monthly bank/credit card statements—identify any automatic withdrawals being made for services you’re no longer using, then cancel them

 - For the services you’re using, consider calling the customer loyalty department to negotiate better rates

 - Comparison shop — it is the best way to ensure that you are getting your best deal with the service provider you are with

 If you’re looking to trim some serious excess spending, click here for 5 tips for saving up to $500 a month.

 Need guidance on taking better control of your finances?
 Call on us for educator-specific advice.

-For over 40 years, Educators Financial Group has been providing financial advice exclusively to members of the education community—which means we have a unique understanding of everything from ‘pay grids’ to ‘pension plans’.
+Since 1975, Educators Financial Group has been providing financial advice exclusively to members of the education community—which means we have a unique understanding of everything from ‘pay grids’ to ‘pension plans’.
 It’s the kind of insight that puts us in the perfect position to help you take better control of your finances and achieve your ultimate goals.

 Have one of our financial specialists contact you to get started today.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.